mdelhoneux/emnlp2021/src/pages/call-for-papers/index.md

 **All deadlines are 11.59 pm UTC -12h ("anywhere on Earth").**

+## Mandatory abstract submission

+The paper title, author names, contact details, and a brief abstract must be submitted electronically through the EMNLP 2021 paper submission site by the abstract submission deadline.
+It will be possible to make minor edits to the title and abstract until the full paper submission deadline but you cannot change authors and subject areas.
+Submissions with “placeholder” abstracts will be removed without consideration; there is no need to withdraw the submission or notify us.
+Important: if you miss the abstract submission deadline, then you cannot submit the full paper.

 ## Submissions

 EMNLP 2021 has the goal of a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):